bloom-tech-learning/beatlesm/curriculum/web48/2.2-Intro-to-React/Module_2-Composing-React-Components/Objects/Object_3.md

 # Objective 3 - Explain What State is in Web Applications and Demonstrate How to Make a React Component Stateful

-You can access the example in this video [here](https://codesandbox.io/s/k0q2wwyj2o)

 ## <span style="color:red">Overview</span>

 You already know this, though you may not realize it.
 If you're at a soccer game, and each team has three goals, you might say that the "state" of the game is "tied."
 A traffic light has three possible states: red, yellow, and green.
 Similarly, our applications also have states.
 If you have a to-do app, it might be said to have a state of "three to-dos, none of which are completed."
 Upon completing one of the to-dos, you've changed the application's state.